littlefly365/AlthenosOS/README.md

 To compile AlthenosOS, you need:

-nasm
+●nasm
-xorriso
+●xorriso
-mtools
+●mtools
-gcc (with -m32 support)
+●gcc (with -m32 support)
-ld / binutils-i386
+●ld / binutils-i386

 # Generating the ISO
 make clean and make